Autofill Help

 Introduction

-Autofill is not like the typical autofill feature built into modern browsers that prompt to fill out your address information.
+Lightning Autofill is not like the typical autofill feature built into modern browsers that prompt to fill out your address information.
 The browser autofill generally works fine, and you should continue using it for such purpose.
-While the Autofill extension can be used to autofill addresses, it's more an automation tool to reduce your work load and help protect against wrist injuries.
-Any text input or interaction that you can do using the mouse or keyboard can probably be automated using Autofill, especially if you are proficient at JavaScript.
+While the Lightning Autofill extension can be used to autofill addresses, it's more an automation tool to reduce your work load and help protect against wrist injuries.
+Any text input or interaction that you can do using the mouse or keyboard can probably be automated using Lightning Autofill, especially if you are proficient at JavaScript.

 The core concept is (1) you create autofill rules and (2) the rules are automatically executed when you land on a web page that satisfies one or more rule definitions.
-Autofill's main UI is the infobar, which is where you execute and generate rules.
-For quick access, it's a good idea to assign a global hotkey to launch the Autofill infobar.
+Lightning Autofill's main UI is the infobar, which is where you execute and generate rules.
+For quick access, it's a good idea to assign a global hotkey to launch the Lightning Autofill infobar.
 Autofill rules are managed from the Options page, which is what the rest of this documentation will cover.

 Basic Usage

-icon and drag it up or down, or drag anywhere on the row where you see the move cursor (this can also be done using Keyboard Shortcuts for keyboard warriors).
-To perform an action on an autofill rule, click on one of the following buttons to the right of the rule:
+To add a new autofill rule, click the button at the bottom of the rules table.
+Rules are processed in the order in which they appear except for JavaScript rules, which are executed last.
+To reorder a rule, click the icon and drag it up or down, or drag anywhere on the row where you see the move cursor (this can also be done using Keyboard Shortcuts for keyboard warriors).
+To perform an action on an autofill rule, click one of the following buttons to the right of the rule:

-- [–] – delete rule
+- = delete rule

-- [›] – move rule to a different profile
+- = move rule to a different profile

 Defining an Autofill Rule